 - cause us to incur greater costs and expenses in the protection of our intellectual property; - potentially negatively impact our intellectual property rights, for example, by causing one or more of our intellectual property rights to be ruled or rendered unenforceable or invalid; or - divert our technical personnel's or management's attention and our resources.
 In any lawsuit we bring to enforce our intellectual property rights, a court may refuse to stop the other party from using the technology at issue on grounds that our intellectual property rights do not cover the technology in question, are not valid, or otherwise not enforceable against such other party.
-Further, in such proceedings, the defendant could counterclaim that our intellectual property rights.
+Further, in such proceedings, the defendant could counterclaim that our intellectual property is invalid or unenforceable and the court may agree, in which case we could lose valuable intellectual property rights.
 The outcome in any such lawsuit is unpredictable.